Should the RCC legalize golf?

 Rompshire County Council met in Dampford Town Hall on Friday to propose lifting the ban on golf.

-Chief Inspector Barker of the Rompshire Constabulary believes responsible golfing among consenting adults should be legal throughout the County.
+Chief Inspector Roger Fumble of the Rompshire Constabulary believes responsible golfing among consenting adults should be legal throughout the County.

 “We have enough work to do without having to stay up on moonlit nights looking for clandestine golfers,” said the Chief Inspector.